EncodeYourself/rent-estimator/README.md

 The result:

 The result, to put it frankly, is quite… suboptimal.
-Was it my lack of experience, noisiness of the dataset or oversimplified features?
+Was the reason my lack of experience, noisiness of the dataset or oversimplified features?
 I think all of them.
 Yet I guess the project is still good enough for you to assess my capabilities.